EAS-project-oy/eas-eu-compliance/readme.txt

 3. No worries about OSS or IOSS reporting to authorities, everything is done by us.

 == Changelog ==

+= 1.5.34 =
+* Implemented support of ambiguous currency conversion behaviour in some combinations of configuration options.

 = 1.5.30 =

 * New feature added, "Freeze Prices," which enables the sale of products across all EU countries at a uniform price, inclusive of taxes